(measure: billion U.S. dollars; Source: Stockholm International Peace Research Institute)

-South Korea: Military spending, millions of dollars
+South Korea: Military spending, in billion U.S. dollars

-South Korea: Military spending, in million U.S. dollars: For that indicator, The Stockholm International Peace Research Institute provides data for South Korea from 2010 to 2012.
-The average value for South Korea during that period was 31342.67 million U.S. dollars (constant 2011 prices) with a minumum of 30884 million U.S. dollars (constant 2011 prices) in 2010 and a maximum of 31660 million U.S. dollars (constant 2011 prices) in 2012.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for South Korea from 1960 to 2019.
+The average value for South Korea during that period was 12.73 billion U.S. dollars with a minimum of 0.13 billion U.S. dollars in 1965 and a maximum of 43.89 billion U.S. dollars in 2019.

 Definition: Military spending includes expenditure on peacekeeping, defense ministries, paramilitary forces, and military space activities.
 Also: military and civil personnel, including retirement pensions; operations and maintenance; procurement; military research and development; and military aid.
 Defense and current expenditure for past military activities, such as for veterans' benefits, demobilization, conversion, and weapon destruction, are not included.